ManojChandran/Object_Oriented/Chapter 3 - Class deep dive/README.md

 In the above example, Interface `piereadwrite` defines the signature for Read and Write method without its implemenatation.
 Its created a standard, who ever wants to create a pie object will have to implement to the port with read write signature.

+## Interface pollution
+Sometimes over doing things will cause issue!!!!
+Even though Interface is a good thing, over doing it will get you `Interface pollution'.
+It is about creating large interfaces or grabbing more Unrelated Methods.

+below mentioned are signs of Interface Pollution
+   - Classes have empty method Implementation
+   - Method Implementations throw UnsupportedOperationException
+   - Method Implementations return default/ dummy values

 > Things to think on:</br>
-> Yes, we know about class...what else?
+> Yes, we know about class and we learned interface..what else?
+> 1. How do we create a useful `class`?
-> 1. What are the Industry specific guidelines to create a class?
+> 2. What are the Industry specific guidelines to create a class?

 # Efficient class